Sustainability Policy Statement

 Páirc An Chrócaigh CTR is responsible for the management and operation of Croke Park Stadium as a brand of excellence.
 Our goal is to ensure that Croke Park remains the premier venue for GAA sporting events, conferences and major events.

 Croke Park recognises that the stadium and its associated events and activities have an impact on the environment, the economy and the community and is committed to promoting positive impacts while identifying and minimising any negative impacts.
 It is the policy of Croke Park to do all that is reasonable to ensure that key sustainability impacts relating to events, procurement, utilities, transport, employees, visitors, customers and the community in general are assessed and reviewed financially, socially and environmentally.
-Croke Park will seek to promote the principles of stewardship, integrity, inclusivity and transparency and to share its learnings and experience.
+Croke Park has a Mitigation and Creation Policy whereby any project must not only replace any bio-habitat damaged or destroyed during the build but must also create new habitat – e.g. green wall, tree planting etc. Croke Park will seek to promote the principles of stewardship, integrity, inclusivity and transparency and to share its learnings and experience.

 Croke Park sets objectives and targets that ensure continual improvement in sustainability management.
 Areas include energy management and utilisation, water usage, managing waste and the prevention of pollution by managing stadium events and activities in a responsible manner.

-Through the activities of the Stadium Green Team and support for the GAA’s National Green Club Programme.
+Through the activities of the Stadium Green Team who continue to engage virtually and continuous support for the GAA’s National Green Club Programme.

 Community & Social:

-Ensure effective community communications and ensure an active role within the local community via programmes such as the Croke Park Community Fund.
+Ensure effective community communications and ensure an active role within the local community via programmes such as the Croke Park Community Fund and “Neighbours helping Neighbours”.
 Cultivate local partnerships that support the development of the local community area.